mckerrj/PollProj/README.md

       - http://192.168.33.10/api/v1/twitteruser/
       - http://192.168.33.10/api/v1/twitteruser/newtMcKerr
       - http://192.168.33.10/api/v1/twitteruser/schema
+    - I've also enabled the admin app so you can play around with data.
+Hit http://192.168.33.10/admin.
+Username is 'admin' password is 'admin314'

-  Now onto the project itself.
+  # Now onto the project itself.
 I'll create a different README for each major chunk of the project.
   - /README-DJANGO.md
   - /README-TASTYPIE.md
   - /README-CELERY.md